Adriaan Paulen: Sporting official

 Following the end of World War II, Paulen played a key role in rebuilding the IAAF in 1946.
 He also served as president from the Dutch Athletic Committee (KNAU) from 1946 to 1964.
 In 1965, Paulen served as director of the Dutch Olympic Committee, a position he held until 1970.
 While working for the KNAU and Dutch Olympic Committee, he also served as an official for the IAAF.
-Paulen's best known role as an IAAF official was at the 1972 Summer Olympics in Munich when he was responsible for the "Cata-Pole" controversy in the men's pole vault and the claim by the pole manufacturers that their poles did not contain carbon fiber even though IAAF rules stated no such requirements.
-This controversy had a negative impact upon competition which the United States would lose the pole vault gold for the first time in the Summer Olympics.
-Bob Seagren, who won the pole vault gold at Mexico City in 1968, would finish with silver at Munich.
-At the end of the competition, Seagren thrust the pole into Paulen's lap, stating he "was returning the unwanted pole back to ...[Paulen]."
+Paulen's most infamous role as an IAAF official was at the 1972 Summer Olympics in Munich.
+Controversy arose in the pole vault, when the new Cata-Pole, used by defending champion American Bob Seagren and Sweden's Kjell Isaksson, was declared to be illegal, by the IAAF, on 25 July.
+The pole was banned based on the fact that the pole contained carbon fibers; after an East German-led protest revealed that it contained no carbon fibers, the ban was lifted on 27 August.
+Three days later the IAAF reversed itself again, reinstating the ban.
+The poles were then confiscated from the athletes.
+Seagren and Isaksson believed this gave other athletes, like the eventual gold medalist, Wolfgang Nordwig, an unfair advantage.
+Seagren and Isaksson were given substitute poles which they had never used before to jump with.
+Isaksson, who had lost the world record to Seagren only two months earlier, did not clear a height in the qualifying round and was eliminated, leaving the stadium in disgust afterwards.
+After Seagren’s last vault, he was so incensed by the way that IAAF officials had handled the event that he took the pole he had been forced to vault with, and handed it back to Paulen.
 Paulen succeeded David Burghley as IAAF President in 1976 and served in that position until 1981.
 During Paulen's tenure, he led the fight to control doping within athletics.

 Death and legacy

 Paulen died during an operation on a broken hip in 1985.
-The FBK Games in Hengelo were named in Paulen's honor from 1988 to 2000.
+The FBK Games in Hengelo were named in Paulen's honor from 1987 to 2000.